nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 2.If the parameters are valid, a NurseScheduleAddCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.

-3.The Command objected is then executed and `NurseScheduleActions.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.
+3.The Command objected is then executed and `NurseScheduleList.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.

 **Saving NurseSchedule objects into .txt file**